ruifengl1/University-of-Melbourne-Subjects/Distributed Systems/Reviews.md

     <img src="images/networkcomputer_thinclients.png" alt="550" width="550">

 ```
-Thin Clients:the idea is to limit the capabilities of thin clients to only
+Thin Clients: the idea is to limit the capabilities of thin clients to
-essential applications, and remain "thin" in terms of the client
+only essential applications, and remain "thin" in terms of the client
 applications they include.
 ```